JasonEricZhan/Algorithms/sudoku/README.md

 # Sudoku solved by backtracking technic

-Solve the 9X9 Sudoku by backtracking technic, and this progam will print out all the solutions, because backtracking algorithm can find out all the legal solutions.
+Solve the 9X9 Sudoku by backtracking technic, and this progam will print out all the solutions, because backtracking algorithm can recursively find out all the legal solutions.

 <b>Data input</b>: